lucasmoten/coinkite-docs/coldcard/upgrade.md

 - Enhancement: New command to clear the UTXO history, in rare case of false positive.
 - (v3.1.6) Bugfix: Signing PSBT with finalization from MicroSD card, did not work.
 Error about "HexWriter" was shown, or "Assertion" error in 3.1.5.
+- (v3.1.7) Bugfix: Support longer bag numbers now in use at factory.

 ## Version 3.1.3 - April 30, 2020